AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-group-stages.md

 ![Transition rules are not yet defined](assets/stages-model-stages-empty-rules.png){width="700" zoomable="yes"}

 Transition rules determine how a buying group can move from one stage to another.
 For example, it can move from an entry stage to a middle stage, and from a middle stage to various other stages.
-An entry stage is an initial stage a buying group can enter from a blank state, and destination stages are classified as success or failure stages.
+An entry stage is an initial stage that a buying group can enter from a blank state, and destination stages are classified as success or failure stages.

 1. Click **[!UICONTROL Edit transition rules]** at the top right.